val-pin/adam-p-markdown/Compatibility.md

 <a name="google-sites"/>
 #### Google Sites

 [Google Sites](https://sites.google.com) seems to use an editor similar to Gmail and Google Groups.
-I haven't tested a lot, but Markdown Here seems to work very well with it.
+One caveat is that once a page is saved and re-edited, it can no longer be converted back to Markdown for further editing.

 You can see some [test pages here](https://sites.google.com/site/markdownheretest/).